 - Aimed to improve how data can inform decision making about the integration of services and changes to clinical pathways.

 - Developed a ‘community of practice’ in which analysts are trained and work together to generate better intelligence and sophisticated data visualisations in collaboration with decision makers.

-- Will run from January 2018 to March 2019.
+- Delivered between January 2018 and March 2019.

 For more information about this project, please contact Julie George, Consultant in Public Health, Surrey County Council.